TV3 (Medford, Massachusetts): Programming

 Over the decades, TV3 Medford has had programming including game shows, movie review, talk radio, entertainment, music, religion, finance, and politics.
 In 2010, the station added multi-language programming in Spanish, Portuguese, French, and Russian.

 From 2009 to 2011, TV3 Medford featured a children's television block that ran weekdays and weekends from 7 a.m. to 10 a.m.

 The 2007 program Energy Smackdown was a reality game show in which three Medford families competed to reduce home energy use.

 The station also airs syndicated programs such as Hot & Cold, Saturday Fright Special, and syndicated programs created by Robert Greenwald.

 Notable guests

 In 2010, the original program Inside the Music, produced by saxophonist Deric Dyer, featured musician and former SNL singer Christine Ohlman.
 Deric Dyer has been associated with Tina Turner and Joe Cocker for more than two decades.

-Long-running controversial late-night show Zapp TV was first broadcast live on 40 Canal Street in Medford.
+Long-running controversial late-night show Zapp TV, hosted by Gary Zappelli was first broadcast live on 40 Canal Street in Medford.
 Since then, the show has tackled many local and mainstream topics.
 Other notable guests included politician Joseph L. Kennedy.

 The third sports program to air on TV3, Real Grass Real Heroes, hosted by sports writer and television announcer Jim Tuberosa, features sports figures and sports writers from many generations.
 In 2010, the program welcomed WBZ-TV sportscaster Bob Lobel, long-time sports announcer and former 1960s Baltimore Colts executive, Upton Bell, pro ice hockey player Rick Middleton, and world welterweight boxing champion Tony DeMarco.